mv1388/aitoolbox/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/mv1388/aitoolbox/badge)](https://www.codefactor.io/repository/github/mv1388/aitoolbox)

-Library which helps you train deep learning models in PyTorch and quickly iterate experiments.
+A framework which helps you train deep learning models in PyTorch and quickly iterate experiments.
 It hides the repetitive technicalities of training the neural nets and frees you to focus on interesting part of devising new models.
 In essence, it offers a keras-style train loop abstraction which can be used for higher